-Does the recent election have you down?
 Are you an American considering moving to Costa Rica with kids and the rest of your family?
 You’re not alone.
-We can help you with this transition, whether you just want to take a discovery trip (to see if Costa Rica is right for your) or if you’re ready to take the plunge and are looking for information on how to move to Costa Rica, from a logistical standpoint.
+We can help you by planning a discovery trip to see if Costa Rica is right for you.
+Note: we do not offer relocation services.

 Moving to Costa Rica Because of the US Election Results

 Trump won.
 Half of America wanted this outcome.
 We believe that everyone is entitled to their opinion and their own vote.
 That’s democracy.
 Like you, however, we have concerns about such a choice to lead the United States of America.
 While we don’t believe in fleeing your homeland due to a single election, we sympathize with those who want to start anew or have been considering this move for some time now.
 We can plan a pilot trip for (and your family) to Costa Rica, however, we do not offer relocation services.

 Gauging Life as an Expat in Costa Rica

 Living in Costa Rica will be different.
 It will be simpler.
 There are simply less amenities.
 Perhaps a simpler way of life is what you’re searching for?
 Perhaps you wish to live in a place of natural beauty amidst a society that is taking an active stance against climate change?
 Perhaps you wish to immerse yourself into a Spanish-speaking culture?
 Perhaps you’re an outdoor enthusiast who wants to explore adventures in the rainforest?
 These are common reasons than an American expat might move to Costa Rica.

 Expats become accustomed to a slower pace of life.
 Less cell phones buzzing.
 Less sirens.
 Less unnecessary stress.
 American expats who move here for the first time need to realize that they are only going to be able to stay for 90 days before having to return to the USA for at least 72 hours…at least until they find a way to earn citizenship.